aws-ia/terraform-aws-eks-blueprints/modules/aws-eks-teams/README.md

   }
 ```

-The `PlatformTeam` class does the following:
+`Platform Team` does the following:

 - Registers IAM users for admin access to the cluster (`kubectl` and console)
 - Registers an existing role (or create a new role) for cluster access with trust relationship with the provided/created role